 When you use cruise control, you maintain a steady speed.
-This helps you be more fuel-efficient because constant acceleration and deceleration caused by manually pressing and releasing gas pedals requires more fuel.
-In fact, if you set cruise control to 60 mph, you are improving your fuel efficiency by 17.2% on average.
+This helps you be more fuel-efficient because manual acceleration and deceleration requires more fuel.
+You no longer have to use the accelerator.
+Did you know that the US Department of Energy encourages drivers to use cruise control?

 When should you NOT use cruise control?